iocoop/policies/Bylaws.md

 Where the Board of Directors is denied the right to adopt, amend, or repeal these Bylaws pursuant to Section 12.01 of these Bylaws, these Bylaws shall be adopted, amended, or repealed by approval of the members.

+## Article XIII.
+Indemnification

+### Section 13.01.
+Indemnification of Agents

+(a) To the fullest extent permitted by law, this corporation shall indemnify its directors, officers, employees, and other persons described in Coop Law Section 12377(a), including persons formerly occupying any such positions, against all expenses, judgments, fines, settlements, and other amounts actually and reasonably incurred by them in connection with any "proceeding," as that term is used in that section, and including an action by or in the right of the corporation, by reason of the fact that the person is or was a person described in that section.
+"Expenses," as used in this bylaw, shall have the same meaning as in that section of the Coop Law.

+(b) On written request to the board by any person seeking indemnification under Coop Law Section 12377(b) or Section 12377(c), the board shall promptly decide, per the procedure in Coop Law Section 12377(e), whether the applicable standard of conduct set forth in the corresponding section has been met and, if so, the board shall authorize indemnification.

+(c) If the board cannot authorize indemnification, because the number of directors who are parties to the proceeding with respect to which indemnification is sought prevents the formation of a quorum of directors who are not parties to that proceeding, the board shall promptly call a meeting of members.
+At that meeting, the members shall determine under Coop Law Section 12377(e) whether the applicable standard of conduct has been met and, if so, the members present at the meeting shall authorize indemnification.

 * * *

 CERTIFICATE OF SECRETARY OF IO COOPERATIVE

-I hereby certify that I am the duly elected and acting Secretary of this Corporation and that the foregoing Bylaws constitute the Bylaws of this Corporation, as duly adopted by the Board of Directors on September 12, 2012.
+I hereby certify that I am the duly elected and acting Secretary of this Corporation and that the foregoing Bylaws constitute the Bylaws of this Corporation, as duly adopted by the Board of Directors on December 14, 2012.

-Dated: December 11, 2012.
+Dated: December 14, 2012.

             [signature]